 Assistant Professor of Philosophy

-I am a philosopher working on the philosophy of science (especially cognitive science and artificial intelligence) and normative philosophy (especially epistemology and ethics).
+I am an assistant professor of philosophy at Purdue University.
+I work on issues in the philosophy of cognitive science (especially cognitive psychology and artificial intelligence) and normative philosophy (especially epistemology and ethics).